 One thing that remains constant from all this upheaval is the way that the technology around search engines and social media networks continues to thrive and be ever-present in our lives – especially these days.
 Surely, there is no longer a need for the question as to whether technology and internet giants such as Google will keep on innovating.
 It is clear that looking at current trends and trying to adapt those predictions into the future – internet use and the number of users who rely on it will only increase.
 But how will SEO change in 2022?

 The steep climb in reliance on the internet has led in many ways to the success of social marketing.
 The vast majority of transactions and purchases are done online these days, such as making appointments and buying essential items like food and drink.
 Even the consumption of information occurs most often online in today’s content-rich landscape.
 The implementation of business in the online world does not only benefit large organisations and companies but also gives opportunities to small, local businesses and brands to win customers.
 Social marketing is certainly a current trend and a proven technique in awareness and business growth.
-Every small business in Australia that sees the potential in digital and online marketing knows that SEO features at the core of that growth strategy.
+Every small business in Australia and around the world that sees the potential in digital and online marketing knows that SEO features at the core of that winning growth strategy.